carlostxrres/ironhack-frontend-midterm-project/README.md

   - [ ] Handle "subscribe to mail list" form submission
 - [ ] Desplegar en Netlify
 - [ ] Crear un archivo README que cubra todas las características, configuración y especificaciones de la aplicación

+### Dark mode
+Changes in dark mode:
+* color-primary-1 and color-secondary were maintained, but switched
+* For every other color, just passed them to HSL and changed the lightness
+* Made some extra adjustments for a few colors